monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

  #.
 Turn the LED off and when the voltage is stable and approximately -1.3 V click on |photometer_read_dark|.
  #.
 Turn the LED on with the blank solution in the photometer and click on |photometer_read_blank|.
 Remember the voltage should be approximately +3.5 V.

-An example calibration routine is given below.
+An example continuous flow calibration routine is given below.
 We suggest preparing a 40 g/L stock solution of Red Dye \#40 to make a calibration curve for the photometer.
-Calculate the volume of red dye that will be needed to generate a calibration with points at 0, 1, 2, 5, 10, 20, 30, 40, and 50 mg/L. Remember that you will be adding the dye cumulatively and thus you need the incremental volumes.
+Calculate the volume of red dye that will be needed to generate a calibration with points at 0, 1, 2, 5, 10, 20, 30, 40, and 50 mg/L. Remember that you will be adding the dye cumulatively and thus you need to calculate the incremental volumes.
 The first calibration point is 0 mg/L. This is the same as the blank.

+Sipper cell flow Calibration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+#.
+Insert the sipper tube into the standard (x mg/L) and use the syringe to pull the standard through the photometer.
+#.
+Make sure that any air bubbles have been dislodged from the photometer and the voltage reading is stable.
+#.
+Click on read standard next to the x mg/L row.
+#.
+Use the syringe to push the standard back into the bottle
+#.
+Rinse the photometer with the same water that is used for the blank if sample carry-over is a concern
+#.
+Repeat for the other standards.
+The R squared value should be greater than 0.99.
+#.
+When you are done, click on the save icon in |photometer_open_save_export| to save the calibration as a file.
+This calibration should be good for as long as the LED lasts, which should be a very long time!
+#.
+Use the export icon to create a tab delimited file containing all of the calibration data.

+Continuous flow Calibration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

   #.
 Click on read standard next to the 0 mg/L row before adding any red dye.
   #.
 Add red dye to make the concentration in the calibration system be 1 mg/L. If necessary, hit "Add Standard" and enter the concentration of the standard you are reading.
 This approach allows you to see how well the data is fitting to a straight line as you add the standards.